Spyy004/myblogs/cl2ufl8si00zw1hnve3u74tc7.md

 ![fluttflask.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651839092229/9t51pttYE.png align="left")

 # Authentication 🔒
 There are two ways to implement the authentication feature.
 One is using Google sign-in with Firebase and the second is to make use of the custom API endpoint to sign-up and log in the users.
-If you want to know how to implement the Sign in with Google feature in a Flutter app, then go read this article.
+If you want to know how to implement the Sign in with Google feature in a Flutter app, then go watch this [video tutorial](https://www.youtube.com/watch?v=aYA0uEtSMm0) made by me.

 Let's see how we can do authentication with our custom API.